 For an optional side trip, when the Moro Rock Trail meets a paved road, take the trail to the right toward Hanging Rock.
 The trail pushes through some dense brush and then climbs to a somewhat anticlimatic ovoid boulder sitting on a granite outcropping with a view to the west.
 The best part of the side trail isn't Hanging Rock but the dramatic views of Moro Rock, which actually looks a lot more impressive from this vantage point than it does when climbing it.
 This side trip adds 0.2 miles to the hike.

-Back on the Moro Rock Trail, the route jogs to the right as it crosses the road, then continues through a pine forest and soon arrives at the Moro Rock parking area and shuttle stop.
+Back on the Moro Rock Trail, the route jogs to the right as it crosses the road, then continues through a pine forest and soon arrives at the busy Moro Rock parking area and shuttle stop.
 It's a fun climb up to the top of the rock.
-Even though visitors can't drive here any more (most people take the shuttle), the rock is still one of the park's main attractions and on a nice summer weekend there's a nearly constant stream of people clomping up and down the narrow, winding steps carved into the rock.
+Even though visitors can't drive here any more in the summer (most people take the shuttle), the rock is still one of the park's main attractions and on a nice summer weekend there's a nearly constant stream of people clomping up and down the narrow, winding steps carved into the rock.
 The rock isn't as busy before 10 am, but the views are better in the afternoon when the sun illuminates the mountains to the east.

 The trail briefly vanishes at the rock face.
 Stay to the left, skirting the edge of the rock and crossing the creek, to pick up the trail again.
 The trail climbs up to Badger Point, where there's a superb view to the west.
 Both Moro Rock and Castle Rock, a dramatic granite spire across the valley, are clearly visible.